MrLightgun/MiSTerSindenDriver/README.md

 There are multiple steps for getting lightguns to work in MiSTer, if you find the lightgun not working, just make sure you go through all these steps:
 1) Run the lightgun driver, recommed manually running:

 /media/fat/Lightgun/./LightgunDriver joystick lowresource

+or

+/media/fat/Lightgun/./LightgunDriver joystick mediumresource

 but you can also run it from the scripts menu on the MiSTer (On MOnSieur it would be /home/alarm/Lightgun/./LightgunDriver joystick lowresource) Check all the startup messages that there is no errors.

-2) Setup lightgun as a MiSTer menu device, this enables the cores to see it.
+3) Setup lightgun as a MiSTer menu device, this enables the cores to see it.
 Scroll through MiSTer settings, go backwards on joypad to System Settings -> Define joystick buttons When it says DPAD Test: Press Right, push right on Sinden Lightgun DPad Press space bar on kb a couple of times to skip the tilt settings